-Just being respectful of each other’s time is one of the key things to making sure your private lessons go better.
+Just being respectful of each other’s time is one of the key things to make sure your private lessons go better.

-Keep me mind your instructor has set aside a specific time for your lesson and when you cancel your lesson the instructor has to add another 30 minutes to their schedule somewhere for you.
-So for a 30 minute lesson now really has become 60 minutes of their time.
+Keep in mind your instructor has set aside a specific time for your lesson and when you cancel your lesson the instructor has to add another 30 minutes to their schedule somewhere for you.
+So for a 30-minute lesson now really has become 60 minutes of their time.
 Keeping your rescheduling to a minimum is a very respectful thing to do.

 It is really helpful for the instructor to be able to glance at your materials and know exactly what the next step is for teaching you.
 Instructors typically have multiple students in a week, and it is easy for an instructor to not always remember exactly what they were working on with each student.
 If the student brings their materials each week the instructor can clearly see where they were the week before and quickly be able to have a plan for the next step making the lesson more efficient.

 There is really no set age a student should start.
 We’ve had students from age 4 to 96.
-If you have a very young student ages 4 to 7 keep in mind that there are instructors that will teach students 8 years or older, for some instructors it is 15 year and older.
+If you have a very young student, ages 4 to 7 keep in mind that there are instructors that will teach students 8 years or older, for some instructors, it is 15 years and older.